test-stack/cheese/docs/introduction/checklist.md

 ## What I'll test ?
 - Web application

+## Will be need for training ?
+- Git ?
+- Write of tests ?
+- Test management tools ?
+- Infrastructure of product and test environment ?

 ## Who will participate in the testing process ?
 - SDET
 - Testers
 - Programmers
 - QA Leader
 - Test analyst
+- Test senior analyst
 - Architects
 - DB specialist
 - Product Owner